ultimaweapon/project/README.md

 ### os.spawn(prog [, ...])

-Run `prog` with the remaining arguments as its arguments and return an object to manipulate it.
+Run `prog` with the remaining arguments as its arguments and return a process object to manipulate it.
 This does not use OS shell to run `prog`.
 By default, stdin will be a null stream and a non-captured stream will be inherits from Project process.
 Working directory will be the directory that contains `Project.yml` by default.

 All `nil` in the arguments will be removed (e.g. `os.spawn('echo', 'abc', nil, 'def')` will spawn `echo` with only 2 arguments).

+The process object can be a [to-be-closed](https://www.lua.org/manual/5.4/manual.html#3.3.8) variable, which will kill the process when the object goes out of scope.
+If the variable does not have `close` attribute the process will get killed when the object is freed by Lua GC.

-If `prog` is a table the item at index #1 must be the name of program to run and it can contains the following items:
+If `prog` is a table the item at index #1 must be the name of program to run and it can contains the following additional items:

 #### cwd